CB2u—Intro to U.S. Customs Brokerage: Part 2, Customs Broker Transactions, Supervision and Work Flow

 (Estimated study time: 1 hour 0 minutes)

-Additional Types of Customs Entries
+Additional Types of Customs Entry

 (Estimated study time: 1 hour 1 minute)